THS-International/website/src/markdown-pages/faq.md

   - category: General topics about the International Reception
     questions:
       - description: >-
+          Most of the events are only for new masters and international students, since we cannot accomodate more people due to space and budget.

+          However, there are a few parties open to the public so follow the THS International page for updates!
+        title: >-
+          Do I have to be a new masters or international student at KTH to attend?
+      - description: >-
+          You can find the Reception rules [here](bit.ly/RulesIntRecFall2020).
+          By using our signup system and participating in Reception events you automatically agree to these rules.
+        title: What rules do I have to follow for the Reception?
+      - description: >-
           We do not have any planned additional wristband handout/payment desk days, but stay tuned in the Facebook group to see if there are any announced days.